What we know about the victims from the Monterey Park shooting

 Alvero was a U.S. citizen of Filipino descent, the Philippine Consulate General in Los Angeles said in a statement.

 Four of the wounded victims had been taken to Los Angeles County+USC Medical Center, the hospital said.
-One of those patients later died.
-A 73-year-old female was discharged Monday afternoon, the medical center said.
+One of those patients was the victim who died Monday.
+Meanwhile, a 73-year-old female was discharged Monday afternoon, the medical center said.
 One victim remained in serious condition as of Monday morning while the other was "recovering," the hospital said.

 After the gunman left the scene, the authorities said he drove to another venue called the Lai Lai Ballroom in the city of Alhambra, which is located just a few miles from Monterey Park.
 Authorities said the suspect entered the Alhambra dance studio with a semiautomatic firearm about 20 or 30 minutes after the shooting in Monterey Park, but a man identified as Brandon Tsay wrestled the gun from him.